Logo Copyright © 2007 NCCG - All Rights Reserved

 A Book for All People

 For whom has the Olive Branch been written?
-It is for every man and woman who desires to "keep the commandments of God, and the faith of Jesus" (Rev.14:12, AV).
-It is for those who are truly searching for more light and truth, who desire to know and have communion with the Saviour of mankind, the Lord Jesus Christ (Lk.2:11; Jn.17:3), and who believe that the Bible is the Word of God.
+It is for every man and woman who desires to "keep the mitzvot (commandments) of Elohim (God), and the emunah (faith) of Yah'shua (Jesus)" (Rev.14:12, KJV).
+It is for those who are truly searching for more light and emet (truth), who desire to know and have deeper communion with the Saviour of mankind, the Master Yah'shua the Messiah (Jesus Christ) (Lk.2:11; Jn.17:3), and who believe that the Bible is the inspired, infallible Davar Elohim (Word of God).

-It does, however, also contain a message for everyone of every religious or non- religious persuasion.
+It does, however, also contain a message for everyone of every religious or non-religious persuasion.
 There are keys of knowledge and understanding within its pages that will illuminate the human condition with all its perplexities and contradictions.
-There is help for all those who desire to understand themselves and the purpose of life.
+There is help for all those who desire to better understand themselves, the purpose of life and the Plan of Salvation.

 The Modern World and its Dangers

-The world of the late 1990s is bursting at the seams with ever increasing numbers of pseudo-Christian and non-Christian sects each with a message of salvation for the individual and the world.
+Our modern world is bursting at the seams with ever increasing numbers of pseudo-Christian and non-Christian sects each with a message of salvation for the individual and the world.
 The spiritual air-waves are jammed with strange and contradictory teachings.
 Everywhere there are false prophets, anti-christs, gurus and self-acclaimed supermen calling for disciples.
-Droves of young people are streaming towards these pied-pipers of the murky deep, and marching off to the drum-beats of the occult, atheism and materialism.
+Droves of young people are streaming towards these pied-pipers of the murky deep, and marching off to the drum-beats of the occult, atheism, evolutionism and materialism.
 And a great many of these prophets of the New Age are working within the Christian community, redefining biblical terminology to facilitate the absorption of Christianity into their emerging One World Religion.

 The Mission of the Olive Branch

-The Olive Branch makes the double claim of being both the spearhead of an evangelical, apostolic New Testament renewal for the twenty-first century as well as the manual of the Millennial Christian theocratic society that is to come.
-It regards itself theologically as the final phase of the reformation initiated by Martin Luther whilst also being the door to the complete restoration of the Gospel which will characterise the thousand years culture and civilisation of which Christ will be earthly Regent.
+The Olive Branch makes the double claim of being both the spearhead of a messianic-evangelical, apostolic New Testament renewal for the twenty-first century as well as a manual for the Millennial Christian theocratic society that is to come.
+It regards itself theologically as the final phase of the reformation initiated by Martin Luther whilst also being the door to the complete restoration of the Besorah (Gospel) which will characterise the thousand year culture and civilisation of which Yah'shua the Messiah (Jesus Christ) will be earthly Regent.

 The vision of the Olive Branch is revolutionary and challenging.
-It has little tolerance for watered-down versions of the Gospel.
+It has little tolerance for lawless, watered-down versions of the Besorah (Gospel).
 It is a no nonsense book.
-The truth is stated plainly and at times (from a liberal view-point) brutally.
-Its purpose, for those who accept the challenge to read it, is to force all those who are earnestly searching for the truth to look at themselves honestly.
-And it will expose the naked lie of those who are fighting against God and His righteousness whether in or outside the Christian community.
+The emet (truth) is stated plainly and at times (from a liberal view-point) brutally.
+Its purpose, for those who accept the challenge to read it, is to force all those who are earnestly searching for the emet (truth) to look at themselves honestly.
+And it will expose the naked lie of those who are fighting against Elohim (God) and His righteousness whether in or outside the Christian/Messianic community.
 It does not expect to be accepted by all those whom it views as being its natural allies any more than by those who will almost certainly makes themselves its enemy.
 And its greatest enemy will be the counterfeit Christianity whose purpose is to steer the churches into its neo-pagan One World Religion.
-Never, therefore, was there a greater need for a clear, straight-forward revelation from God to confirm the Bible message and to reach out a helping hand to a spiritually dying world.
+Never, therefore, was there a greater need for a clear, straight-forward revelation from Yahweh to confirm and amplify the Bible message and to reach out a helping hand to a spiritually dying world.

 Historical Background

-Every revelation of God emerges from a cultural and religious backdrop, and the Olive Branch is no exception.
-Just as the Christian Church emerged from Judaism and was initially perceived as a Jewish sect, and as the Protestant Reformation emerged from the Catholicism of its chief mover, Martin Luther, so also was the Olive Branch a product of many Christian traditions in its early days.
+Every revelation of Elohim (God) emerges from a cultural and religious backdrop, and the Olive Branch is no exception.
+Just as the Christian Church emerged from Judaism and was initially perceived as a Jewish sect, and as the Protestant Reformation emerged from the Catholicism of its chief mover, Martin Luther, so also was the Olive Branch a product of many Christian traditions in its early days, attracting people from across the denominational spectrum.

-Historically Protestantism gradually moved away from Catholic assumptions to an increasingly more New Testament paradigm as groups have tried to re-create what is sometimes called the "New Testament Church".
-The purpose of the Olive Leaf is to point Christians towards not so much a "post-New Testament Church" as to a "Millennial New Testament Church" whilst providing direction for Christians living in the times leading to the coming pre-Millennial terror known as the Great Tribulation.
+Historically Protestantism gradually moved away from Catholic assumptions to an increasingly more New Testament paradigm as groups have tried to re-create what is sometimes called the "New Testament Church/Community".
+The purpose of the Olive Branch is to point believers towards not so much a "post-New Testament Church" or "messianic synagogue" as to a "Millennial Messianic Community" whilst providing direction for all believers living in the times leading to the coming pre-Millennial terror known as the Great Tribulation.

-There are many in the Christian world who are rightly seeing in the signs of the times evidence of the rapidly approaching age of barbarism that is to prelude the return of the Lord Jesus Christ (Yah'shua haMashiach).
+There are many in the Christian and Messianic worlds who are rightly seeing in the signs of the times evidence of the rapidly approaching age of barbarism that is to prelude the return of the Yah'shua the Messiah (Jesus Christ).
 The Olive Branch confirms such a vision in no uncertain terms.
-And by, amongst other things, accurately predicting major political events like the reunification of Germany, the break-up of the Soviet Union and Yugoslavia, and the outcome of the Gulf War, the Olive Branch claims at least some right to comment in the Christian community on matters of spiritual importance too.
+And by, amongst other things, accurately predicting major political events like the reunification of Germany, the break-up of the Soviet Union and Yugoslavia, and the outcome of the Gulf War, the Olive Branch claims at least some right to comment in the Christian and Messianic communities on matters of spiritual importance too.

 The People behind the Olive Branch

-No work of God occurs in a vacuum.
-As the Protestant Reformation was a 16th century effort to reconstitute the life and teaching of Western Christendom that began in Germany and spread throughout much of northern and central Europe, to then diffuse across the whole world, so the New Covenant Reformation and Restoration is a late 20th century effort to both reconstitute the life and teaching of New Testament Christianity that began in England and was developed in Norway, and a movement to prepare a body of committed believers for the Millennial Church to come.
-However, the scale and modus operandi of the two is very different.
+No work of Yahweh occurs in a vacuum.
+As the Protestant Reformation was a 16th century effort to reconstitute the life and teaching of Western Christendom that began in Germany and spread throughout much of northern and central Europe, to then diffuse across the whole world, so the New Covenant Reformation and Restoration is a late 20th century effort to both reconstitute the life and teaching of New Testament Christianity that began in England, was developed in Norway and brought to completion in Sweden.
+It is a movement to prepare a body of committed believers for the Millennial Kingdom to come.
+However, the scale and modus operandi of the two are very different.

-New Covenant theology and practice, far from being a popular uprising against the abuse of ecclesiastical power and the corruption of Christian doctrine by one particular Church, which was the impetus behind the Protestant Reformation, was conceived and evolved in a tiny crucible of like-minded souls called, initially, the Restoration Christian Fellowship, and which has today become known as B'rit Chadashah.
+Messianic Evangelical theology and practice, far from being a popular uprising against the abuse of ecclesiastical power and the corruption of Christian (or Messianic doctrine) by one particular Church (or Messianic synagogue), which was the impetus behind the Protestant Reformation, was conceived in Oxford, England, and evolved in a tiny crucible of like-minded souls.
+Known initially as the Restoration Christian Fellowship (1986/7), it has passed through many developmental phases, eventually becoming fully Torah-obedient from 1999 onwards.
+Volume I of the Olive Branch covers these earlier pre-Messianic church phases from about 1986 to 1997, with one or two revelations from the early 1980's.

 Small Beginnings for a Servant Ministry

-The Olive Branch is very much the product of the relationship between the people who formed the early prototype New Covenant communities in Norway and the emerging New Covenant teachings.
-It is therefore a history of congregations and individuals struggling to be faithful to the fullness of the Gospel of Jesus Christ (Yah'shua haMashiach), and records both their triumphs and failures.
-Because this activity was very largely concealed from the world, being by and large a small local Norwegian phenomenon in its early days, the work of the New Covenant was not generally known internationally before the publication of the Olive Branch.
+The Olive Branch is very much the product of the relationship between the people who formed the early prototype communities in Norway and the emerging teachings.
+It is therefore a history of congregations and individuals struggling to be faithful to the fullness of the Besorah (Gospel) of Yah'shua the Messiah (Jesus Christ) as it was then understood, and records both their triumphs and failures.
+Because this ministry was very much a small local Norwegian phenomenon in its early days, it was not widely known internationally before the publication of the Olive Branch.

 This publication, and the events leading up to it, is very much a part of a divine timetable.
-Unlike the explosive origins of the Reformation, which led to bloody warfare and centuries of internecine strife, it is our hope that the New Covenant Reformation and Restoration will be perceived as a servant ministry to the wider Body of Christ and not as a competitor -- an ally of true Bible-believing Christians, no matter which denominations they may come from.
+Unlike the explosive origins of the Reformation, which led to bloody warfare and centuries of internecine strife, it is our hope that this work will be perceived as a servant ministry to the wider Body of Messiah and not as a competitor -- an ally of true Bible-believing Christians and Messianics, no matter which denominations they may come from.

-But because the content of the Olive Branch is wholly new, it will undoubtedly (though unfortunately) be perceived by many churches and denominations as a threat.
-The people who produced it therefore expect a mixed reception from the world.
+But because the content of the Olive Branch is wholly new, it will undoubtedly (though unfortunately) be perceived by many as a threat.
+The people who produced it therefore expected, and have received, a mixed reception from the world.

 Spiritual Warfare